ericchiang/blog/content/post/containers-from-scratch.md

 root         6  0.0  0.0  17504  1984 ?
 R+   00:30   0:00 ps aux
 ```

-Having entered the namespace successfully, when we run `ps` in the second shell we see the first.
+Having entered the namespace successfully, when we run `ps` in the second shell (PID 5) we see the first shell (PID 1).

-## Getting around chroot with bind mounts
+## Getting around chroot with mounts

+When deploying an "immutable" container it often becomes important to inject files or directories into the chroot, either for storage or configuration.
+For this example, we'll create some files on the host, then expose them read-only to the chrooted shell using `mount`.

-We make a new directory to mount into the chroot and write a file.
+First, let's make a new directory to mount into the chroot and create a file there.

 ```
 $ sudo mkdir readonlyfiles
 $ echo "hello" > readonlyfiles/hi.txt
 ```

-Next, we'll create a target directory in our container and bind mount the directory in.
+Next, we'll create a target directory in our container and bind mount the directory providing the `-o ro` argument to make it read-only.
+If you've never seen a bind mount before, think of this like a symlink on steroids.

 ```
 $ sudo mkdir -p rootfs/var/readonlyfiles
-$ sudo mount --bind -o $PWD/readonlyfiles $PWD/rootfs/var/readonlyfiles
+$ sudo mount --bind -o ro $PWD/readonlyfiles $PWD/rootfs/var/readonlyfiles
 ```

-The chroot'd process can now see the mounted files.
+The chrooted process can now see the mounted files.

 ```
 $ sudo chroot rootfs /bin/bash